 High-resolution diffractometer with variable vertical focusing

-D16 is a highly versatile small-q diffractometer for the study of partially ordered structures with a geometry optimized for diffraction in reflection geometry on multilayer systems, Small- and Wide-Angle Scattering (SANS-WANS) with pinhole geometry, as well as wide-angle diffraction applied to powders, liquids and glasses.
-Its low Δq/q resolution provided by a Δλ/λ = 0.01 combined to 1D slit collimation or 2D pinhole collimation provides a flexible beam geometry for the various sample shapes and sizes.
-This flexibility allows for optimized flux or resolution required to adapt counting times with respect to the needs of each experiment (resolution, number of samples, coherent signal level, etc.).
+D16 is a highly versatile small-q diffractometer for the study of partially ordered structures with a geometry optimized for diffraction in reflection geometry on multilayer systems, Small- and Wide-Angle Scattering (SANS-WANS) with pinhole geometry, as well as wide-angle diffraction with slit geometry applied to powders, liquids and glasses.
+Its low Δq/q resolution provided by a Δλ/λ = 0.01 combined to 1D slit collimation or 2D pinhole collimation provides a flexible beam geometry adapted to various sample shapes and sizes and scattering geometries.
+This flexibility allows for an optimized flux/resolution combination required with respect to the needs of each experiment (sample contrast and concentration, sample size and geometry, resolution, etc.).

 The strength of the user program lies in a historically strong and stable base in the field of model and biological membranes and the capacity to host in parallel a very diverse community in other scientific fields.